plops/sapkowski_in_english/narrenturm/sum.md

 *   The skipper drops him near Oława, on the way to the Strzelin road, allowing Reynevan to successfully evade his pursuers by taking to the water.

+Okay, here is a bullet-list summary for each of the newly translated chapters:

+**Chapter 6: A Beating, New Companions, and a Theological Debate**
+*   Reynevan encounters Dorota Faber (a prostitute) and Rabbi Hiram ben Eliezer, whose wagon has a broken axle-pin.
+He offers to help fix it in exchange for a ride to Strzelin.
+*   While attempting repairs, they are attacked by three bandits who intend to rob them and assault Dorota.
+*   The mysterious Urban Horn and his formidable black dog, Beelzebub, suddenly appear.
+Beelzebub viciously attacks the bandits, and Horn gives them a short time to flee before he unleashes the dog on their trail, implying a grim end for them.
+*   The group then meets Father Filip Granciszek, a portly priest.
+After some initial hesitation due to Dorota's profession and the Rabbi's faith, Granciszek agrees to take them all to Strzelin on his wagon.
+*   Urban Horn and Beelzebub join their traveling party.
+*   During the journey, Father Granciszek launches into a lengthy discourse on various heresies (Cathars, Waldensians, Lollards, Hussites, Flagellants, Beghards, etc.), often emphasizing their supposed connection to sexual depravity and perversion.
+*   Urban Horn challenges Granciszek's views, particularly defending the Beghards and Beguines, highlighting their charitable work and the injustice of their persecution.
+*   The discussion becomes heated, and Horn sharply warns Granciszek against using inquisitorial tactics or trying to trap him with questions, even making a veiled threat.
+*   Later, in a private conversation, Horn explains to Reynevan that what truly enrages the Church authorities is not theological error but calls for evangelical poverty, humility, and a renunciation of power and wealth.
+*   Reynevan, thinking of Nikoletta who helped him escape, asks Horn about prominent families near Brzeg who might have a young, fair-haired daughter, but Horn curtly advises him against such dangerous inquiries.

+**Chapter 7: Arrival in Strzelin, a Public Burning, and a Canon's Counsel**
+*   As they near Strzelin, the party is stopped by knights Kunad von Neudeck and Eustachy von Rochow, who are investigating the recent murder of Albrecht Bart of Karczyn.
+*   The knights reveal they are looking for suspects, including notorious mercenaries like Kunz Aulock, and also describe a "comely youth on a grey horse" (matching Reynevan's earlier appearance) accused of seducing a knight's wife and practicing sorcery.
+Urban Horn, who knew the murdered Bart, reacts to the news and skillfully diverts suspicion from their group.
+*   Reynevan realizes Horn knows his identity and was likely heading to Karczyn himself.
+*   They arrive in Strzelin on the eve of the Feast of the Assumption and witness a large crowd gathered for the public burning of three individuals: a Czech Hussite emissary, his local accomplice (a teacher named Antoni Nelke), and a woman, Elżbieta Ehrlichowa, accused of poisoning her husband.
+The execution is described, and Rabbi Hiram is physically sickened by the spectacle.
+*   At the local castle, Canon Otto Beess, provost of St. John the Baptist, presides over a meeting.
+He instructs local officials to:
+    *   Thoroughly clear the execution site to prevent the collection of remains as relics.
+    *   Maintain vigilance against Hussite heresy and Taborite emissaries.
+    *   Intensify the investigation into Albrecht Bart's murder, as the Chapter is not satisfied with blaming the Wycliffites who were just burned.
+*   Canon Beess then addresses petitioners:
+    *   He sternly reprimands Father Granciszek for not strictly following the curia's prescribed anti-Hussite propaganda in his sermons (e.g., tales of Hussites eating babies or growing tails), orders him to obey, and assigns him penance.
+    *   He receives Rabbi Hiram, who complains about incitement against Jews.
+Beess dismisses the idea of Church complicity but pressures the Rabbi to ensure the Brzeg Jewish community "voluntarily" contributes an additional 1000 guldens to the anti-Hussite crusade tax, framing it as being in their own interest due to Hussite atrocities against Jews.
+*   Finally, Canon Beess summons Reynevan for a private talk:
+    *   He reveals he knows all about Reynevan's affair with Adela von Stercza, having heard it from Duke Konrad Kantner in Wrocław.
+    *   He scolds Reynevan for his folly and the grave danger he is in from the Sterczas.
+    *   He orders Reynevan to completely forget Adela and to leave Silesia immediately, suggesting Hungary.
+He explicitly forbids Reynevan from going to his brother Peterlin in Balbinów or to Ziębice (where he inadvertently reveals Adela is currently staying).
+    *   Beess provides Reynevan with a plan for escape: he is to take a specially worded letter to the Carmelite prior in Strzegom.
+The prior will introduce him to a "man for whom nothing is impossible."
+Reynevan must use a specific code phrase with this man: "July eighteenth, year eighteen.
+Wrocław, New Town."
+This contact will ensure Reynevan's safety and facilitate his journey to Hungary.
+    *   Beess urges Reynevan to leave Strzelin at once, as too many people have already seen him there.